Great Workplace Traits for the Future and Now

 - Organize parental leave and remote working arrangements that benefit everyone.

-Establish Boundaries.
-Remote work and flexible hours doesn’t mean the workday has no limits.
+Remote work and flexible hours don’t mean the workday has no limits.
 Maintain a structure that ensures employees know when their workday is over, and that employers know when their team will be present and productive.

 - Establish the earliest and latest times employees can come and go.